 Per the LHWCA, harbor workers include the following:

-If you suffered a serious injury while performing duties as a harbor worker, it is your right to seek compensation from your employer to protect your heath, your family, and your livelihood.
+If you suffered a severe injury while performing duties as a harbor worker, it is your right to seek compensation from your employer to protect your health, your family, and your livelihood.
 If a loved one died while engaged in shipyard operations, you may also be able to seek a claim.
 The attorneys at Arnold & Itkin LLP can help you.

 The act provides for disability compensation and medical care to employees disabled from injuries incurred while performing maritime duties.
 If the worker's injury results in death, the LHWCA may also provide benefits to the survivors.
 The LHWCA is similar to many state workers' compensation laws in that it does not require that a worker's employer be found at fault for the worker's injury.
 However, when dealing with occupational disease benefits, shipyards may claim that the occupational injury was due to work at a previous shipyard.
 Nevertheless, under the "last maritime employer rule" within the LHWCA, the last employer is responsible for covering the compensation.